 In relation to Developer Members, the Secretariat shall seek nominations from the Home Builders Federation or House Builders Association for those positions.

 Representatives of Water Companies shall be nominated by Water UK.

+Representatives of NAVs mayl be nominated by the Independent Networks Association or the Panel may invite representatives of NAVs to join the Panel directly.

 Those individuals chosen by Water UK from among SLP and Developer Customers and from Water Companies before the date on which these terms of reference come into effect shall be considered to be duly appointed Members and shall be subject to these terms in all respects.